tazama-lf/docs/Guides/keycloak-operator.md

 ## 2.1.
 Overview

-An auth provider is required to bridge Tazama Authentication with the keycloak backend.
-The Keycloak auth provider is reliant on the [auth-lib](https://github.com/tazama-lf/auth-lib) package to function.
+An auth provider is required to bridge Tazama Authentication with the KeyCloak backend.
+The KeyCloak auth provider is reliant on the [auth-lib](https://github.com/tazama-lf/auth-lib) package to function.

 ## 2.2.
 Installation of Auth-Lib-Provider-Keycloak

 A personal access token is required to install Auth-Lib-Provider-Keycloak repository.
-For more information read the following. https://docs.github.com/en/packages/learn-github-packages/about-permissions-for-github-packages#about-scopes-and-permissions-for-package-registries
+For more information read the following: https://docs.github.com/en/packages/learn-github-packages/about-permissions-for-github-packages#about-scopes-and-permissions-for-package-registries

 Make sure you've got an .npmrc file in the root of your project, specifying where the @tazama-lf repo is.